influence on health, role of food and diet, (nutrition

 The prostaglandins together with the thromboxanes form the prostanoid class of fatty acid derivatives; the prostanoid class is a subclass of eicosanoids.

-herbs that influence prostaglandins
+herbs that influence prostaglandins, higher or lower

 There are many herbs and supplements that have an influence on prostaglandins, here are a few: